kdally/Stochastic_Aircraft_Turbulence_Analysis/README.md

 Uncomment line 32 to generate new noise inputs.

-Information: 'horz' refers to the horizontal disturbance case
+Information: 'horz' refers to the horizontal disturbance case.
-            'vert' refers to the horizontal disturbance case
+            'vert' refers to the horizontal disturbance case.